bconsolvo/bconsolvo/README.md

 # Howdy y'all! 🤠
-### Intro
+### About Me

 Welcome!
 I am happy you've arrived here to learn a bit more about me and my coding journey.
 I am an advocate to developers for all things data science and machine learning.
+I began my career in teaching, followed by geophysics, and finally ended up in data science.
 I make it my aim to be a lifelong learner and a servant leader.
 I originally grew up in the Great White North (Canada), but have made Texas my new home.
 I speak English and French and I am a proud dual citizen of Canada and the USA.

 I have spent a significant amount of my career focused on the applications of deep learning and computer vision to business tasks.
 I have included some of these below: